-Kidsafe recommends having your child restraint fitted by a professional, at least for the first time, to ensure that it is correctly installed.
-You can find a list of child restraint fitting stations in your area by visiting Kidsafe Victoria's 'Find a Fitter' directory via www.findafitter.com.au
+Kidsafe recommends having your child car restraint fitted by a professional, at least for the first time, to ensure that it is correctly installed.
+The 'Safe Seats, Safe Kids' program provides free child car restraint fittings and checks at local venues across the state-to find out more or to book an appointment, please visit safeseatssafekids.com.au.

-If you plan to install the restraint yourself, ensure you follow the manufacturer's instructions closely - these will be included with your child restraint.
+If you plan to install the restraint yourself, ensure you follow the manufacturer's instructions closely-these will be included with your child restraint.